it985/my-stars/README.md

 *   [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed in-memory object store.
 It can be used both as an embedded Go library and as a language-independent service.

-*   [FeatureBaseDB/featurebase](https://github.com/FeatureBaseDB/featurebase) - A real-time analytical database built on bitmaps.
-Learn more at: http://docs.featurebase.com?utm\_campaign=Open%20Source\&utm\_source=GitHub
+*   [FeatureBaseDB/featurebase](https://github.com/FeatureBaseDB/featurebase) - A crazy fast analytical database.
+Built on bitmaps.
+Perfect for ML applications.
+Learn more at: http://docs.featurebase.com/

 *   [gocql/gocql](https://github.com/gocql/gocql) - Package gocql implements a fast and robust Cassandra client for the Go programming language.